 As with the zero-emissions technologies currently bursting into the market, lidar-equipped and lidar-less trucks will likely both find a place in the market.
 And these are still early days for ADS technology, especially with the rapid advances we’ve seen in the past few years.

-What Will The Next Five Years Bring?
+What Will The Next Five Years Bring in Autonomous Tech?

 “I’d be surprised if in our lifetime we ever get to fully autonomous trucks — no steering wheel, no clutch, no brake,” Nelson says.
 “I don’t see a path for that to happen.
 But we can get highly automated trucks.
 And within five years, we’ll be able to use those on interstate or uncontrolled environments.”